 Mr. Dyte holds a Bachelor of Laws degree from the University of Alberta, Edmonton.
 He has completed the Director's Education Program from the Institute of Corporate Directors, Calgary.
 He practiced law from 1985 to 2015 with a particular focus on securities laws, including a secondment as legal counsel to the Ontario Securities Commission from 1987 to 1988, where he spent time in the Corporate Finance branch.
-Mr. Dyte was most recently Executive Vice-President, General Counsel and Corporate Secretary of Cenovus Energy Inc., and was responsible for the internal audit function at Cenovus Energy Inc. Prior thereto, Mr. Dyte was Treasurer at Mobil Oil Canada Ltd. from 1997 to 2000.
+Mr. Dyte was most recently Executive Transition Advisor at Cenovus Energy Inc., a position he held from December 2015 until his retirement in March 2016.
+Prior to that, he was the Executive Vice-President, General Counsel and Corporate Secretary of Cenovus Energy Inc. from December 2009 to December 2015, and was responsible for the internal audit function at Cenovus Energy Inc. Prior thereto, Mr. Dyte was Treasurer at Mobil Oil Canada Ltd. from 1997 to 2000.